m-emre-yalcin/task-manager/README.md

 You can clone the repo or download one of the [releases](https://github.com/m-emre-yalcin/task-manager/releases) for start using it.

+You can use it on browser as well: [demo](https://task-manager-nine-lemon.vercel.app/)

 _This repo is open for any contribution!_

 ![task manager screenshot](https://github.com/m-emre-yalcin/task-manager/blob/master/screenshots/Screenshot%202022-08-04%20061605.png)